 Lock groups and layers

-When setting a group to "locked", the child layers and groups will keep their original locked state, but can't be selected or modified.
+When setting a group as locked, the child layers and groups will keep their original locked state but can't be selected or modified.

-- When a group is "invisible", the child layers and groups will keep their original visibility state, but their objects will not be displayed in the viewports.
+- When a group is not visible, the child layers and groups will keep their original visibility state, but their objects will not be displayed in the viewports.

-- The visibility of different object / layer types can also be controlled on a per-viewport basis from the view settings menu of the Viewport window.
+- The visibility of different object and layer types can also be controlled on a per-viewport basis from the view settings menu of the Viewport window.

 Additional layer options